 Luckily, wholesale vendor and supplier directories can help make your search simpler.

-These directories list thousands of wholesale vendors, allowing merchants to browse the best suppliers and their product offerings in one place.
+These directory websites list thousands of wholesale vendors, allowing merchants to browse the best suppliers and their product offerings in one place.

-Some of these directories are completely free to use, while others require merchants to pay a fee to gain access.
+Some of these websites are completely free to use, while others require merchants to pay a fee to gain access.

 Depending on your budget, a free directory may be ideal in the beginning.
 However, paid directories often research and vet their suppliers, listing only reputable ones.